mle2718/MRIP-BLAST/documentation/data_update_documentation.md

 # Notes from 2022

 1. There are no B2 haddock in April.
-2. There were no B2 haddock that were measures from July - October.
+2. There were no B2 haddock that were measured from July - October.
 I've filled these in with the average of May and June.
 This is handled in "/stata_code/data_extraction_processing/processing/monthly/process_b2_haddock.do" and is coded with an 'if $working_year==2022' statement.
+3. There were no B2 cod that were measured from in April.
+I've filled these in with the average of october of the previous year.
+I'd normally fill in with May, but the regs in April of 2022 (partially open) are so different from the regs in may (zero possession).
+This is handled in "/stata_code/data_extraction_processing/processing/monthly/process_b2_cod.do" and is coded with an 'if $working_year==2022' statement.